Sensaphone/ValuStor/README.md

-## Purpose
+# ValuStor
-This project is a key-value pair database intended as an alternative to memcached.
+ValuStor is a key-value pair database solution intended as an alternative to memcached.
 It is an easy to use, single-file, header-only C++11-compatible project.

 Memcached has a number of out-of-the-box limitations including lack of persistent storage,